jonasbn/perl-app-yak/README.md

 # LIMITATIONS

-- `yak` is specified to a minimum requieremet of Perl 5.10, based on analysis by [Perl::MinimumVersion](https://metacpan.org/pod/Perl%3A%3AMinimumVersion), implementation syntax requires Perl 5.8.0, so `yak` _could work_ for 5.8.0
+- `yak` is specified to a minimum requirement of Perl 5.10, based on an analysis made using [Perl::MinimumVersion](https://metacpan.org/pod/Perl%3A%3AMinimumVersion), implementation syntax requires Perl 5.8.0, so `yak` _could be made to work_ for 5.8.0.
 - Running under Docker is limited to using only checksums specified in a local <.yaksums.json> and configuration has to be specified using command line arguments not a file
 - The use of a local: `.yaksums.json` is limited to checksums and cannot calculate based on files, since files are located in an unmounted directory
 - The YAML implementation is based on [YAML::Tiny](https://metacpan.org/pod/YAML::Tiny) and is therefor limited to this more simple implementation, which was however deemed sufficient for **Yak**.